IllSmithDa/studyCSharp/csharp_2_classes.md

     myPig.animalSound();

       a.
 Pig class fills the method body while the interface only declares them
+# static keyword

+  1. To create a static member(class, variable, methods, constructor), precede its declaration with the keyword static.
+When a member is declared static, it can be accessed with the name of its class directly.

+  2. Static classes are sealed and therefore cannot be inherited.
+They cannot inherit from any class except Object.

+    e.g
+    using System;
+    static class Tutorial {
+        // Static data members of Tutorial
+        public static string Topic = "Static class";
+    }
+    public class GFG {

+        // Main Method
+        static public void Main()
+        {

+            // Accessing the static data members of Tutorial Console.WriteLine("Topic name is : {0} ", Tutorial.Topic);
+        }
+    }
 # Enums

   1. An enum is a special "class" that represents a group of constants (unchangeable/read-only variables).